Miller Disability Law, P.C.

-As your Social Security disability hearing approaches, you may find yourself considering the idea of representation.
+As your Social Security Disability hearing approaches, you may find yourself considering the idea of representation.
 If this is the case, you have two options to choose from.
 You can either hire a Social Security lawyer in Maryville or a non-attorney advocate.
 Generally, you don’t have to pay either until you win your claim, so how do you know which option is better?
 The team at Kenneth Miller & Associates want to clear up some of the confusion.

 Education & Training